Liver Cancer Stage 3

 Stage 1

-- Active surveillance: Your tumor may be less than or approximately 2 cm in its earliest stage, and it hasn’t yet migrated to your blood vessels.
+• Active surveillance: Your tumor may be less than or approximately 2 cm in its earliest stage, and it hasn’t yet migrated to your blood vessels.
 If the tumor is less than 1 cm in size, we might suggest active surveillance with screening every three months to keep an eye on your condition.
 Benefits include extending a higher quality of life and avoiding or postponing needless procedures with unpleasant side effects.
 But, there’s a chance that your cancer won’t respond to treatment as planned or that it may develop more quickly than anticipated.
 Ongoing exams may also cause you tension or anxiety.

-- Other treatment options: In stage 1, other treatment possibilities include liver transplantation, ablation, and liver resection or hepatectomy (surgical to remove the malignant portion of the liver).
+• Other treatment options: In stage 1, other treatment possibilities include liver transplantation, ablation, and liver resection or hepatectomy (surgical to remove the malignant portion of the liver).
 Chemoembolization, also known as trans-arterial chemoembolization (TACE), cryoablation, percutaneous ethanol injection (PEI), radiofrequency ablation (RFA), and microwave ablation (MWA) are examples of ablation procedures.

 Stage 2

 Your tumor is larger than 2 cm and has gotten into your blood vessels at stage 2.
 Even if you have many tumors that are smaller than 5 cm, your lymph nodes will not have been affected by the malignancy.
 Resection, transplantation, TACE, RFA, or MWA ablation are further options for treating liver cancer in its second stage.
-One technique for eliminating bodily tissue—in this case, malignant cells—is ablation.
+One technique for eliminating bodily tissue in this case, malignant cells is ablation.

-- Ablation: If surgery is not an option for you, we could suggest ablation to reduce the size of a tumor so that it can be surgically removed.
+• Ablation: If surgery is not an option for you, we could suggest ablation to reduce the size of a tumor so that it can be surgically removed.
 Using a TACE, we deliver chemotherapy directly to the malignant region of your liver, which is usually your hepatic artery.
 In a similar vein, radioembolization entails inserting radiation-bearing beads into this artery to deliver radiation to the tumor.
 Using needle-like electrodes, RFA and MWA use heat in the form of microwaves or high-energy radio waves to kill cancer cells.
 Another name for this procedure is thermal ablation.
 By freezing the cancer cells, liquid nitrogen is applied to the liver tumor or tumors during cryoablation.
-During this process, we might direct the cryoprobe with the help of an ultrasound.
+During this process, we might direct the cryoprobe with the help of an ultrasound in Turkey.

 Stage 3